 - a.
-Deviation to allow the submittal of a Traffic Impact Assessment in lieu of required Traffic Impact Study, as the number of estimated trips from this development will not exceed the City's threshold given the proposed use.
-This deviation is supported by the City's Traffic Consultant. - b.
+Deviation to allow the submittal of a Traffic Impact Assessment in lieu of required Traffic Impact Study, as the number of estimated trips from this development will not exceed the City's threshold given the proposed use. - b.
 Deviation from Sec.
 3.21.2.A.i to allow buildings to front on an approved private driveway, which does not conform to the City standards with respect to required sixty foot right-of-way, due to the type of development proposed as an active older adult development, and because of the applicant's offer to provide an easement for the adjacent property to the north to provide shared access to Wixom Road, if needed.

-This deviation is supported by staff. - c.
+- c.
 Deviation from Sec.
-3.21.2.A.ii & Sec 3.1.27.D to allow modifications to the required front and side setbacks (as indicated on the PSLR Concept Plan) due to the type of development proposed for active older adult development.
-This deviation is supported by staff. - d.
+3.21.2.A.ii & Sec 3.1.27.D to allow modifications to the required front and side setbacks (as indicated on the PSLR Concept Plan) due to the type of development proposed for active older adult development. - d.
 Deviation from Sec.
 3.21.2.A.ii & Sec 3.1.27.D to allow reduction of minimum distance between buildings by 5 feet (30 feet required, 25 feet proposed) due to the type of development proposed for active older adult development. - e.
 Deviation from Sec.
-3.21.2.B to allow full time access drives to be connected to a section-line road as opposed to a non-section line road, as the applicant is proposing to provide driveway access/utility easement to neighboring properties to eliminate multiple curb cuts on Wixom Road.
-This deviation is supported by staff. - f.
+3.21.2.B to allow full time access drives to be connected to a section-line road as opposed to a non-section line road, as the applicant is proposing to provide driveway access/utility easement to neighboring properties to eliminate multiple curb cuts on Wixom Road. - f.
 Deviation from Sec.
-5.5.3.F.ii.b.(2) to allow placement of street trees between the sidewalk and the buildings, (provided the trees are at least 5 feet away from the sidewalk) as opposed to being located between the sidewalk and curb, due to type of development proposed.
-This deviation is supported by the City's Landscape Architect.
+5.5.3.F.ii.b.(2) to allow placement of street trees between the sidewalk and the buildings, (provided the trees are at least 5 feet away from the sidewalk) as opposed to being located between the sidewalk and curb, due to type of development proposed. - g.
+Deviation from Section 5.5.3.G.ii.b.(1) to allow additional sub-canopy trees in lieu of deciduous canopy or large evergreen trees, provided the developer limits the percentage of proposed subcanopy trees within 25 percent of the total required canopy trees, as this will provide additional visual and species diversity to the site. - h.

-- g.
 Deviation from Sec.
 3.21.2.A.iii and Sec.
-5.5.3 to allow absence of required landscaped berm along Wixom Road frontage due to limited frontage and flag shaped lot.
-This deviation is supported by the City's Landscape Architect; - f.
+5.5.3 to allow absence of required landscaped berm along Wixom Road frontage due to limited frontage and flag shaped lot. - i.
 Deviation from Sec.
-4.04, Article IV, Appendix C-Subdivision ordinance of City Code of Ordinances for absence of a stub street required at 1,300 feet interval along the property boundary to provide connection to the adjacent property boundary, due to conflict with existing wetlands.
-This deviation is supported by staff. - g.
+4.04, Article IV, Appendix C-Subdivision ordinance of City Code of Ordinances for absence of a stub street required at 1,300 feet interval along the property boundary to provide connection to the adjacent property boundary, due to conflict with existing wetlands. - j.
 Deviation from Chapter 7(c) (1) of Engineering Design manual for reducing the distance between the sidewalk and back of the curb.
-A minimum of 7.5 feet can be supported by staff. - h.
+A minimum of 7.5 feet can be supported by staff. - k.
 Deviation from Section 11-216 (Figure IX.5) of City's Code of Ordinances for reduction of residential driveway taper depth (10 feet required, 7.5 feet proposed) due to proximity of proposed sidewalk within the development.
-This deviation is supported by staff, as it is associated with item g, above.